Columbus Blue Jackets: Nash era and rebuilding (2005–2012)

 On April 8, 2009, the Columbus Blue Jackets secured the first Stanley Cup playoff berth in the franchise's eight-year history with a 4–3 shootout win over the Chicago Blackhawks.
 However, they were swept in the first round by the Detroit Red Wings in four games, and would not qualify for the playoffs for the next four seasons.
-With 21 games remaining and sitting four points out of eighth in the Western Conference, the Blue Jackets dealt long time defenseman Rostislav Klesla and Dane Byers to the Phoenix Coyotes in exchange for Scottie Upshall and Sami Lepisto at the trade deadline on February 28, 2011.
+With 21 games remaining and sitting four points out of eighth in the Western Conference, the Blue Jackets dealt long time defenseman Rostislav Klesla and Dane Byers to the Phoenix Coyotes in exchange for Scottie Upshall and Sami Lepistö at the trade deadline on February 28, 2011.

-In the 2011 off-season, in an attempt to make a serious playoff run, the Blue Jackets traded 2007 first-round pick Jakub Voracek, their 2011 first-round pick (Sean Couturier) and a third-round pick (Nick Cousins) to the Philadelphia Flyers for All-Star center Jeff Carter.
-They also signed several free agents: James Wisniewski, Vaclav Prospal and Radek Martinek.
+In the 2011 off-season, in an attempt to make a serious playoff run, the Blue Jackets traded 2007 first-round pick Jakub Voráček, their 2011 first-round pick (Sean Couturier) and a third-round pick (Nick Cousins) to the Philadelphia Flyers for All-Star center Jeff Carter.
+They also signed several free agents: James Wisniewski, Václav Prospal and Radek Martínek.
 However, after a disastrous start to the 2011–12 season that saw the firing of head coach Scott Arniel, Carter was traded to the Los Angeles Kings for Jack Johnson and a conditional first-round pick after playing just 39 games with the Blue Jackets.
-The Blue Jackets also traded veteran centers Antoine Vermette and Samuel Pahlsson for goaltender Curtis McElhinney and several draft picks at the trade deadline.
+The Blue Jackets also traded veteran centers Antoine Vermette and Samuel Påhlsson for goaltender Curtis McElhinney and several draft picks at the trade deadline.
 There was also heavy speculation that captain Rick Nash would be traded at the deadline.
 Although Nash was not traded, general manager Scott Howson publicly announced that he had privately requested a trade, a move that has stirred up much controversy.
 Nash was eventually traded to the New York Rangers on July 23, 2012, for Brandon Dubinsky, Artem Anisimov, prospect Tim Erixon and a 2013 first-round draft pick.
 At the 2012 NHL entry draft, the Blue Jackets traded their second and fourth round picks to the Philadelphia Flyers for the eventual winner of the Vezina Trophy, goaltender Sergei Bobrovsky (2012–13).

 The 2012–13 lockout and season saw changes to the executive and front office of the organization.
 John Davidson was named as president of hockey operations for the Blue Jackets on October 24.
 On February 12, Scott Howson was relieved of his duties as general manager.
-Jarmo Kekalainen, who had previously worked with Davidson in St. Louis, was hired away from Jokerit of the Finnish SM-liiga to be the new general manager becoming the first European born general manager in the NHL.
-The Blue Jackets then traded for All-Star forward Marian Gaborik.
+Jarmo Kekäläinen, who had previously worked with Davidson in St. Louis, was hired away from Jokerit of the Finnish SM-liiga to be the new general manager becoming the first European born general manager in the NHL.
+The Blue Jackets then traded for All-Star forward Marián Gáborík.
 The Blue Jackets just missed the playoffs via a tiebreaker against the Minnesota Wild, who had more regulation and overtime wins (ROW).